sohoffice/angular-universalize-email/README.md

       ]
     })

-These extensions can be placed inside templates, and usually used in pair.
+These extension tags can be placed inside templates, and usually used in pair.
 For example:

     <nue-db> user.name </nue-db>